MULTIPLE SELECTIONS FOR A SINGLE CRITERIA FIELD

 Next to many selection fields is the Multiple Select icon ().
 If selections are already made, the icon turns green ().

-Clicking the Multiple Selections icon opens the following screen.
+Clicking the Multiple Selections icon opens a screen that allows many options.

 Options for Multiple Selections